gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 cluster-pair kernel that only determines which clusters are in range.
 Because of the way the non-bonded data is regularized in |Gromacs|, this kernel is an order of magnitude faster than the search and the interaction kernel.
-On the GPU this pruning is overlapped with the integration on the CPU, so it is free in most cases.
+On the GPU this pruning can be overlapped with the integration on the CPU, so it is free in some cases.
 Therefore we can prune every 4-10 integration steps with little overhead and significantly reduce the number of cluster pairs in the interaction kernel.
 This procedure is applied automatically, unless the user set the